noobe/Notes/Web Performance/README.md

 08. This may involve the server making 3rd party API calls, DB connections, other data processing algorithms before a response to the request is formualated.
 09. Once the server creates a response, it passes it back to the requester (client).
 10. On recieving the request, probably an HTML page, the browser parses the response string and constructs a DOM and a CSSOM.
-11. This is followed by reflow and the repaint operations that finally renders the browser with the page content.
+11. This is followed by the Critical Rendering Path(CRP) which involves steps like reflow and the repaint operations that finally renders the browser with the page content.

 ## Measuring Performance
 - Web performance is typically measured in time.
 How long does it take for various events to happen once a user tries interact with an application through the browser.